phorton1/Arduino-esp32_cnc20mm/docs/readme.md

 ## Basic setup

 The basic setup revolves around the Y and Z axes.
 Here is a idea of how a 3x6 machine would look.
-To cut 3x6 feet requires a machine that is actuall 4x7 feet, about as big as I can fit in the apartment.
+To cut 3x6 feet requires a machine that is actually 4x7 feet in size, about as big as I can fit in the apartment.

 ![machine3x6 v2.jpg](images/machine3x6v2.jpg)